-The Big Shell forms part of the entrance to a shop that sells (you guessed it) shells and other beach-themed products.
-You walk through the Big Shell to access the front door, with the owners sometimes playing Hawaiian music as you pass through the shell.
-The store is open Thursday to Monday, 10.30am to 5.00pm.
-Sadly, the famous Big Stubby and House of Bottles which were nearby and iconic in the 1980s and 1990s are no longer there.
+The Big Shell formed part of the entrance to a shop that sold (you guessed it) shells and other beach-themed products.
+You walked through the Big Shell to access the front door, the owners sometimes played Hawaiian music as you passed through the shell.
+Sadly, the shop is now closed.
+The famous Big Stubby and House of Bottles which were also nearby and iconic in the 1980s and 1990s are no longer there.

 Location: Oceanside Village Park, corner of Kawana Way and Lake Kawana Blvd, Birtinya.

 The latest edition to the Sunshine Coast’s list of BIG things, this 6-metre high sculpture of a cartwheeling child captures the joy of childhood, the importance of exercise, and the achievement of having done something difficult.
 The statue called ‘iDIDIT!’ took artist Russell Anderson eight months to complete and sits in the park alongside the Sunshine Coast University Hospital.
 The impressive 8 tonne statue, which is made out of weathering (plate) steel, was officially unveiled in July 2017 and is fast becoming a hit on the coast’s tour of all things big.

 Location: Maleny Botanic Gardens & Bird World, 233 Maleny-Stanley River Rd, corner of Mountain View Road, Maleny